 In House: Ain Bailey and Holly Graham

-In House: Ain Bailey and Holly Graham is the third in our series of duo exhibitions organised by and for Studio Voltaire’s onsite community of studio artists.
+In House: Ain Bailey and Holly Graham was the third in our series of duo exhibitions organised by and for Studio Voltaire’s onsite community of studio artists.

-This exhibition presents two works: Holly Graham's three-channel video Petname, 2014 and Ain Bailey's sculpture Din/Resonance In Blue, 2019.
+The exhibition presented two works: Holly Graham's three-channel video Petname, 2014 and Ain Bailey's sculpture Din/Resonance In Blue, 2019.
 Both works delve into the artists' Jamaican familial heritage, contemplating the sonic memories that permeate and define diasporic kinships.
 Complementing these works is a new collaborative piece, a wallpaper that references a design found in Holly Graham's grandmother's house.

 Petname probes the tradition of pet names within Caribbean families.
 More familiar than the given names, these nicknames signify intimate familial relationships and reflect the structure of the family unit.
 Through interviews with Graham’s relatives, the film captures conversations rich with intimate migrant narratives.
 Encapsulating histories of diaspora movement, these nicknames act as indices of broader cultural histories of social positioning and migration.